China’s manufacturing activity drops despite lifted COVID-19 rules

 For more coronavirus news, visit our dedicated page.

-On December 7, Beijing abruptly loosened pandemic restrictions, but despite that, the country is still struggling to recover due to a surge in Covid cases.
+On December 7, Beijing abruptly loosened pandemic restrictions, but despite that, the country is still struggling to recover due to a surge in COVID-19 cases.

 “In December, due to the impact of the epidemic and other factors...
 China’s economic prosperity has generally declined,” NBS senior statistician Zhao Qinghe said in a statement.